 Multiple Quotes May Be More Worth Your While

-The independent agent’s value lies in the fact that they can offer you multiple quotes, which increases your odds of getting the best coverage at the lowest possible premium.
+The independent agent’s value lies in the fact that they can offer you multiple quotes, which increases your odds of getting the best coverage at the lowest possible premium, driving discounts or not.

-It’s not recommended to purchase insurance based solely on price, as the lowest rate may not be the best.
+It’s not recommended to purchase insurance based solely on price, as the lowest insurance rates may not provide the best coverage.

-However, it is advised that you get multiple quotes from a reputable agent to ensure you get a good deal.
+However, it is advised that you obtain multiple quotes from a reputable agent to ensure you get a good deal.
+The goal is cheap car insurance that provides all the coverage you need.

-Some of the largest, most financially stable insurance companies in the world don’t run a single commercial on TV or the radio.
+Some of the largest, most financially stable insurance companies in the world don’t have Aaron Rodgers of the Green Bay Packers as their pitchman, let alone run a single commercial on TV or the radio.

 They don’t need to.
 Their reputation speaks for itself and the money they save by not running constant TV ads could save you money as well.